gmc-code/PC-algorithms/docs/maths_python/simple_stats.rst

 Mode
 ---------------------------------

-| The mode can be found by first creating a dictionary that counts the number of occurances of each number.
+| The mode can be found by first creating a dictionary that counts the number of occurrences of each number.

 .. code-block:: python

-    mylist = [17, 13, 14, 16, 12, 12]
+    my_list = [17, 13, 14, 16, 12, 12]

     # Count the occurrences of each number
     num_counts = {}
-    for num in mylist:
+    for num in my_list:
         if num in num_counts:
             num_counts[num] += 1
         else: